-- amendments to IAS 1 classification of liabilities as current or non-current; - amendments to IFRS 3 business combinations references to the conceptual framework; - amendments to IAS 16 proceeds before intended use of property, plant and equipment; and - amendments to IAS 37 cost of fulfilling a contract.
+- amendments to IAS 1 classification of liabilities as current or non-current; - amendments to IAS 1 and Practice Statement 2 disclosures about accounting policies; - amendments to IAS 8 definition of estimates.

 The potential impact of these texts will be assessed by the Eurotunnel Group in subsequent years.